On a Stochastic Fundamental Lemma and Its Use for Data-Driven Optimal Control: INTRODUCTION

 \section{INTRODUCTION}

 Recently, data-driven system representations based on the fundamental lemma by Willems et al. \cite{Willems2005} are subject to renewed and increasing research interest.
 The pivotal insight of the lemma is that the trajectories of any controllable Linear Time Invariant (LTI) system can be described without explicit identification of a state-space model.
-Specifically, provided persistency of excitation holds, the system behaviors are contained in the column space of a Hankel matrix constructed from recorded $\{$input-output, behavior$\}$ data.
-In absence of process and measurement noise, this data-driven system representation is exact.
+Specifically, provided persistency of excitation holds, the system trajectories are contained in the column space of a Hankel matrix constructed from recorded trajectories of input and output data.
+In absence of process disturbances and measurement noise, this data-driven system representation is exact.
 Beyond the deterministic controllable LTI setting, there are recent variants of the lemma, e.g., extensions to nonlinear systems \cite{Alsalti21,lian21k}, to linear parameter-varying systems \cite{Verhoek21}, and to linear network systems \cite{Allibhoy20}.
-Other extensions include uncontrollable systems \cite{Mishra20,Yu2021}, and input affine systems \cite{Berberich21}.
+Other extensions include uncontrollable systems \cite{Mishra20,Yu2021}, and input affine systems \cite{Berberich21,Martinelli2022}.
 For recent overviews we refer to \cite{DePersis19, Markovsky21r}.

-Data-driven control design and system analysis with not necessarily persistently exciting data has been investigated in \cite{VanWaarde20}.
-The exploitation for Model Predictive Control (MPC) has been popularized by \cite{Coulson2019}, while earlier attempts can be found in \cite{Yang15}.
-For stability analysis of data-driven MPC see~\cite{Berberich20}, while applications are discussed in \cite{Huang19,Lian21,Berberich21at,Carlet20}.
+Data-driven control design and system analysis with not necessarily persistently exciting input data has been investigated in \cite{VanWaarde20}.
+The exploitation for predictive control has been popularized by \cite{Coulson2019}, while an earlier attempt can be found in \cite{Yang15}.
+For stability analysis of data-driven predictive control see~\cite{Berberich20}, while applications are discussed in \cite{Huang19,Lian21,Berberich21at,Carlet20,Bilgic22}.

 Beyond the LTI setting, \cite{Coulson2019} proposes a heuristic approach to deal with measurement noise and mild system nonlinearities by introducing slack variables and regularization in the objective function.
-There is also a line of research focusing on the robustness with respect to measurement noise and/or process noise.
-While \cite{Berberich20r,De21l,Van20n} consider the design of robust state feedback controllers to deal with process noise, \cite{Yin20} uses maximum likelihood to obtain an optimal Hankel representation, and \cite{Coulson21a} views the noise entering the Hankel matrix as a problem of distributional robustness.
+There is also a line of research focusing on the robustness with respect to measurement noise and/or process disturbance: while \cite{Berberich20r,De21l,Van20n} consider the design of robust state feedback controllers to deal with process disturbance, \cite{Yin20} uses maximum likelihood to obtain an optimal Hankel representation, and \cite{Coulson21a} views the measurement noise entering the Hankel matrix as a problem of distributional robustness.